Print Version (PDF)

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent of the measure, Ashley Illma Gore, must collect the signatures of 585,407 registered voters (eight percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than October 30, 2017.
-The proponent can be reached at (310) 425-5044 or email@example.com.###
+The proponents of the measure, Mylka Rodriguez and Michael Borges, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than July 23, 2018.
+The proponents can be reached c/o Peder J. V. Thoreen at (415) 421-7151, firstname.lastname@example.org or George M. Yin (213) 452-6565, email@example.com.